 Hospitals will sometimes use magnesium sulfate in a nebulizer to deliver it to the lungs to treat patients with asthma.5

 How Can Epsom Salt Help Me?

-Not only is Epsom Salt delivered to the body in a wide variety of ways, it has benefit to a wide range of health problems.
-Magnesium and Sulfur are two essential minerals needed for countless body functions.
-Because Epsom salt provides these two minerals to the body, it benefits numerous conditions.
+Not only is Epsom Salt delivered to the body in a wide variety of ways, but it also is beneficial in a wide range of health problems.
+Magnesium and Sulfur are two essential minerals needed for many body functions.
+Because Epsom salt provides these two minerals to the body, it benefits numerous conditions, such as:

 - Leg Cramps

 - Racing Heart

 Epsom Salt Bath

 If you are new to Epsom salt, perhaps the best place, to begin with, is an Epsom salt bath.
 This is a pleasant and straightforward way to benefit from Epsom salt.

 Add a ½ cup of Epsom salt to a tub of warm water.
 Soak in the bath for 15 minutes.
 Most people will not experience side effects from this amount.
 In fact, it is common to use as much as 2 cups of Epsom salt in a bath.

 If you do not have access to a bathtub or don’t care for baths, an Epsom salt foot soak will also deliver the nutrients to your body.